becloudready/Interview/bookstore/README.md

 pip install "fastapi[standard]"

-step 2: In the current directory, run in terminal
+Step 2: In the current directory, run in terminal

 fastapi dev main.py

-step 3: in the web browser, go to http://127.0.0.1:8000/docs
+Step 3: in the web browser, go to http://127.0.0.1:8000/docs